turtleDev/web-scraping-101/README.md

 Information Retrieval (aka web scraping) is the process of collecting information from a network resource.
 This document is a (WIP) introduction to differenct aspects and techniques involved in an information retrival system.

+Most of this text will be language-agnostic, but code snippets will probably break that rule.

 ## The Process
 You can crudely break down any IR process into 3 steps: